-These are the wind speeds you’ll actually see on a forecast, with conversions to all three common units and what each one means on the water and on land.
+These are the wind speeds you’ll actually see on a forecast, with what each one means on the water and on land — plus the conversions alongside, so the number matches whatever unit your app is set to.
 Beaufort bands and descriptions match our Beaufort scale in knots reference, so the numbers stay consistent across both pages.

 | Knots | mph | km/h | m/s | Beaufort | What it feels like / what you can do |